voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Locking-Validation-Session.md

 > 📘 Default session time
 >
-> If you won't establish a session timeframe by passing the `session.ttl` and `session.ttl_unit`, it'll be active throughout 7 days.
+> If you do not establish a session timeframe by passing the `session.ttl` and `session.ttl_unit`, it will be active for 7 days.

-## Step 2: Redeem the code with the session key
+### Step 2: Redeem the code with the session key

 Usage of the code is locked and allowed only with the returned session key that identifies the session.
 Note that multiple requests with the same key will always override existing session values.